Which of the following best describes the induced fit model of en... | Study Prep in Pearson+

 1

-Understand the concept of enzyme-substrate interaction: Enzymes are biological catalysts that speed up chemical reactions by lowering the activation energy.
-The active site of an enzyme is where the substrate binds, and this interaction is crucial for catalysis.

-Learn about the induced fit model: Unlike the lock-and-key model, which suggests a rigid active site, the induced fit model proposes that the enzyme's active site is flexible and can adjust its shape to better accommodate the substrate upon binding.
+Step 1: Begin by understanding the concept of the induced fit model.
+The induced fit model describes how enzymes interact with substrates.
+Unlike the lock-and-key model, where the substrate must perfectly match the enzyme's active site, the induced fit model suggests that the enzyme's active site is flexible and adjusts its shape slightly upon substrate binding.

-Analyze the options provided: Evaluate each statement to determine which aligns with the induced fit model.
-For example, the statement 'The substrate must fit perfectly into a rigid, pre-formed active site of the enzyme' describes the lock-and-key model, not the induced fit model.
+Step 2: Analyze the options provided in the problem.
+The first option suggests that the substrate must have a perfect complementary shape to the enzyme's active site before binding, which aligns with the lock-and-key model, not the induced fit model.

 Watch next

-Master Lock-and-Key Vs. Induced Fit Models with a bite sized video explanation from JasonStart learning
+Master Enzyme-Substrate Complex with a bite sized video explanation from JasonStart learning